futurechallenger/petshop-springboot/README.md

 ## Petshop build by Spring Boot

+This web app is not going to be just a demo.
+It will contain multi-datasource, including mysql, mongodb and redis. will have lots of cool stuff you will use in enterprise development.
 For now, it's all in developing.
 I will add more details about this soon.

   * Spring Boot with **MyBatis**.